Video Tutorial: The Easy Way to Sew a Button On by Machine

 Video Tutorial: Sew a Button On By Machine

 I sew buttons on by machine when possible.
-I put together a little video to show you how.

 Lower your feed dogs.
 Use a zigzag stitch set to the width you need, but set the length at zero.
 You want the needle to go side to side, but you do not want the project or the button to move.